Skip Navigation

 Works by women in other areas of our collection

-Vase, Chief Shavehead The Parents (Die Eltern) Bust of a Working Woman in a Blue Shawl (Brustbild einer Arbeiterfrau mit blauem Tuch) Vase Box Modern Madonna Salt Shaker Baby Oil Pourer The Mothers (Die Mütter) Circular Shallow Bowl Kachina Doll (Angwusnasomtaqa [Crow Mother]) "Rocking Beauty" Hobby Horse Water Jar Symmetrical Reduced Black Narrow-Necked Tall Piece Portrait of Mme Boursier and Her Daughter (Portrait de Mme Boursier et de sa fille) Marble Relief of Pasuccia on Stand Pepper Shaker Salt Shaker Cup and Saucer Teapot with Lid John I. H. Baur 21st Century Traditional: Beaded Tipi Vessel From Scene of Three Murders
+Vase, Chief Shavehead The Parents (Die Eltern) Bust of a Working Woman in a Blue Shawl (Brustbild einer Arbeiterfrau mit blauem Tuch) Vase Box Modern Madonna Salt Shaker Baby Oil Pourer The Mothers (Die Mütter) Circular Shallow Bowl Kachina Doll (Angwusnasomtaqa [Crow Mother]) Gathering of Nations "Rocking Beauty" Hobby Horse Water Jar Symmetrical Reduced Black Narrow-Necked Tall Piece Portrait of Mme Boursier and Her Daughter (Portrait de Mme Boursier et de sa fille) Marble Relief of Pasuccia on Stand Pepper Shaker Salt Shaker Cup and Saucer Teapot with Lid John I. H. Baur 21st Century Traditional: Beaded Tipi From Scene of Three Murders

 COLLECTION HISTORY